Waldkirch: History

 The earliest known mention of Waldkirch is the foundation of the Saint Margaret convent, by the Swabian duke Buchard II around the year 918.
-The settlement was later under the rule of the Schwarzenbergs, who built the Kastelburg and the Schwarzenburg alongside the settlement in the 13th Century, also adding a city wall.
+The settlement was later under the rule of the Schwarzenbergs, who in the 13th century built the Kastelburg and the Schwarzenburg castles alongside the settlement, also adding a city wall.

-Schwarzenberg governors gave city law to Waldkirch on the 8th of August 1300.
+Schwarzenberg governors gave town privileges to Waldkirch on the 8th of August 1300.
 The von Rechbergs inherited the territory in 1457, followed by Sebastian von Ehingen in 1546 and Hans Raphael of Reischach in 1560.
-In 1567 Archduke Ferdinand of Austria gained rule over Schwarzenberg with the city of Waldkirch and from 1805 onwards, Waldkirch was the official city of Further Austria.
-The city then fell to the Grand Duchy of Baden, and was the official city of the district of Baden until 1936.
+In 1567 Archduke Ferdinand of Austria gained rule over Schwarzenberg with the town of Waldkirch and from 1805 onwards, Waldkirch was an administrative seat of Outer Austria.
+The city then fell to the Grand Duchy of Baden and was an administrative seat of the district of Baden until 1936.
 Since then it has belonged to the district of Emmendingen.

-After WW2, which the city survived largely undamaged, Waldkirch belonged to the federal state of (South) Baden and was made part of the newly built federal state of Baden-Württemberg in 1952.
-The present day city was reformed as part of the municipal reform on 1 January 1975.
-The reform was achieved through unification of the city of Waldkirch and the towns Buchholz and Kollnau.
-The city was renamed Waldkirch-Kollnau on the day of reform.
-On 1 July 1971 and 1 January 1973 respectively, Suggental and Siensbach were incorporated into Waldkirch.
-On 1 January 2009 Waldkirch was given the status of district capital.
+After World War II, which the town survived largely undamaged, Waldkirch belonged to the federal state of (South) Baden and thus lay within the federal state Baden-Württemberg newly consituted in 1952.
+The present day town was enlarged as part of the municipal reform on 1 January 1975.
+The reform unified the town Waldkirch with the towns Buchholz and Kollnau.
+The city was renamed Waldkirch–Kollnau on the day of reform.
+On 1 July 1971 and 1 January 1973, respectively, Suggental and Siensbach were also incorporated into Waldkirch.
+On 1 January 2009 Waldkirch was raised the rank of a major district seat.